-There's certainly less to worry about when traveling by car, but it's not quite as simple as tossing your pup in the back seat and hitting the road.
-Before you take off, consider these expert tips for a safe and comfortable trip.
+Taking a road trip across the United States is more popular than ever—once you consider the lingering pandemic and the inconvenience and hazards of flying, that fact becomes less surprising.
+Another reason why hitting the open road is so popular right now?
+It makes bringing your pet along for the ride simple.
+There's certainly less to worry about when traveling by car, but it's not quite as simple as putting your puppy in the back seat and getting a move on.
+Before you take off, consider these expert tips for a safe and comfortable road trip with your dog.

 If your dog doesn't routinely ride in the car, don't jump right into a days-long expedition.
 Instead, the ASPCA recommends taking a series of short drives first, gradually increasing the amount of time while monitoring for any problems.
 If your dog seems especially stressed, reconsider your plans—leaving him home with a qualified sitter might make for a more relaxing vacation for everyone involved.